IEC 60068-2-31 Rough Handling Shock Testing

 Scope of Rough Handling Shock Compliance Testing Standards

 IEC 60068-2-31 testing is only used for equipment likely to receive rough handling.
 An example would include equipment of small to medium size and mass.
-Additionally, the IEC test is only conducted to faces and corners where there is a risk of such treatment being encountered.
+Additionally, the IEC test is only conducted on faces and corners where there is a risk of such treatment being encountered.

 The purpose of these IEC 60068-2-31 test methods are all generally the same.
 More importantly, they represent different kinds of handling.
 These IEC tests are not intended to be precise.
 The tolerance of plus or minus 10% is permissible.